 Famous for its surfing spots and Redwood trees, Santa Cruz is amazing change of scenery from Southern California.
 This city includes many options for hikes that lead to spectacular natural views, including our personal favorite Henry Cowell State Park, which was full of the huge California Redwood trees.
 One of our local friends told us that if we were lucky enough to find a yellow Banana Slug that the city is known for, to kiss it for good luck.
 When we were on the trail I saw our first and only Banana Slug so of course I had to kiss it!

 Also worth stopping by: James Franco’s beautiful hometown, Palo Alto

 Driving time from Santa Cruz: 1hr

 San Francisco is a city full of vibrant colors and bustling streets.
-There is something for everyone in this city whether it is relaxing in one of the many parks, eating delicious Mexican food in the Mission District, admiring the views of the Golden Gate Bridge, or spending the day wandering the many museums.
+There is something for everyone in this city whether it is eating delicious Mexican food in the Mission District, admiring the views of the Golden Gate Bridge, or spending the day wandering the many museums.
 There is a reason many people flock to this largely populated city- it has a type of spirit that is hard to find and that you won’t be able to resist.

 Also worth stopping for: Half Moon Bay